Chowmein

 • Chow mein can be made in a variety of styles, including American Chinese, Canadian Chinese, Indian Chinese, and Caribbean styles.
 You can cook and serve noodle dishes without adding any sauce.
 They can also play a significant role in salads and soups.

-What distinguishes it from Lo mein?
+What distinguishes it from Lo Mein?

 Many people think that lo mein and chow mein dishes use different kinds of noodles.
 This judgment is logical given that chow mein noodles are delightfully crunchy and lo mein noodles are silky smooth.
 However, what sets chow mein apart from lo mein is the preparation technique, not the type of noodle.